pizthewiz/Cinder-Pipeline/README.md

 ```
 Although multiple data types are supported, being an imaging pipeline, dependencies are only calculated on `NodePortType::FBOImage` ports.
 Supporting that, all `Node` instances have a fixed single output port `"image"` of type `NodePortType::FBOImage`.

-Currently there are two derived node classes, `SourceNode` and `EffectorNode`. `SourceNode` has a port `"texture"` of type `NodePortType::Texture` (internally `gl::TextureRef`) that is simply intended to bring textures into the pipeline. `EffectorNode` is shader-backed and is intended to act as a base class for specific operators.
+Currently there are two derived node classes, `SourceNode` and `EffectorNode`. `SourceNode` is intended to be used directly and has a port `"texture"` of type `NodePortType::Texture` (internally `gl::TextureRef`) that is simply intended to bring textures into the pipeline. `EffectorNode` is intended to act as a base class for shader-based operators and the input ports can vary based on the specific need.

 ### USAGE
 ```C++